awslabs/fhir-works-on-aws-deployment/USING_SUBSCRIPTIONS.md

    ```
    PUT https://my-endpoint.com/on-result/Observation/<matching ObservationId>
    ```
+   **Note**
-   Note that Id-only notifications differ slightly from the FHIR spec.
+   The Id-only notifications differ slightly from the FHIR spec.
    The spec indicates that the entire matching FHIR resource is sent in JSON format, but we chose to only send the Id since sending the entire resource poses a security risk.